By: Team T09-1 Since: Feb 2019 Licence: MIT

 planner_suggest credits/2 tag/algorithms

-.
+Suggests maximum 10 modules not found in the degree plan, prioritizing modules with tagalgorithms.
 If tie, prioritizes according to credits closer to 2.
 If tie again, prioritizes according to alphabetical order.

 5. Future Enhancements [coming in v2.0]